 - Tomato Sauce – All out of the jarred or canned kind?
 You can make your own tomato paste to use in this recipe!

 - Cottage Cheese – Cottage cheese is one of those polarizing foods, so if you hate it, you probably don't have any on hand.
 That's okay!
 Try ricotta.
 Or, for a different twist on this recipe, use cream cheese.
-We suggest the garden veggie or garlic herb flavor.
-You'll end up with a creamy, dreamy pink sauce.
+We suggest the garden veggie or garlic herb flavor for a creamy, dreamy sauce.

 - Cornstarch Substitute – Why do we always run out of cornstarch?
 It's one of life's great mysteries.
 But, hey, next time it happens to you, you'll know what to do.
 Just make your own roux using equal parts butter (or oil) and all-purpose flour.
 Whisk over medium heat for about 2-minutes, or until a paste begins to form.